 Independence is a larger medium-sized city located in the state of Missouri.
-With a population of 117,255 people and 27 constituent neighborhoods, Independence is the fourth largest community in Missouri.
+With a population of 123,011 people and 36 constituent neighborhoods, Independence is the fifth largest community in Missouri.

-Independence is a somewhat ethnically-diverse city.
+Independence is a very ethnically-diverse city.
 The people who call Independence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Independence residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Independence include Irish, English, Italian, and French .
+Important ancestries of people in Independence include German, Irish, English, European, and Italian.

 The most common language spoken in Independence is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Pacific Island languages.